 - Finally, don't forget to proofread for punctuation, spelling, and mechanics--including correct citation format.

-The Purdue Writing Lab provides a fuller explanation of HOCs and LOCs.
+The City College of New York provides a fuller explanation of HOCs and LOCs, including some examples.

 The following resources are chosen to help you edit and proofread your own work more effectively and with greater confidence.